Nastel/remoraj/README.md

 Each advice creates it own logging file.
 You can find all files in your remora's folder under `log` -- `<install_dir>/remora-<version>/log`.

-# Selecting output
+# Selecting Trace Output

-By default `com.jkoolcloud.remora.core.output.ChronicleOutput` is enabled, there are several output to choose:
+By default file based persistent `com.jkoolcloud.remora.core.output.ChronicleOutput` is enabled.
+It is used as a communication channel between RemoraJ java agent and the Streams Agent.

+There are several other outputs available:

-* com.jkoolcloud.remora.core.output.NullOutput - will have no output
+* com.jkoolcloud.remora.core.output.NullOutput - will have no output (null output)
-* com.jkoolcloud.remora.core.output.SysOutOutput - output to System.out
+* com.jkoolcloud.remora.core.output.SysOutOutput - output to System.out (console)

-If you select one of these outputs, no file system queue will be created.
+No file system queue will be created, when one of the above outputs are configured.
-To select output set system property (`java -D`) `probe.output` with full class reference.
+To select output set system property (`java -D`) `remora.output` with full class reference.